owncast/owncast.github.io/content/docs/video.md

 You have some control over the live latency between the broadcaster and the viewer.
 While it's completely understandable to want to have as little latency as possible you may need to increase the latency buffer if you're experiencing issues.
 In general the lower the latency the less buffer is available for any possible slow transfers, network blips or errors.

 {{< alert icon="💡" text="If you require real-time, video conferencing style latency you may want to look for a different solution that doesn't use HLS video, as this scaling and distribution model will never get to sub-second levels." >}}

+### Player Lower Latency Mode

+For some browsers, a "Lower latency" option is available in the web player.
+This should be seen as an experimental feature that will improve over time.
+If you turn it on and experience a negative playback experience with increased buffering you will probably want to turn it off.

+{{<versionsupport feature="Experimental player lower latency mode" version="0.0.12">}}

 ### Video Passthrough